Tuesday, May 13, 2025

 they faced England Y Germany in the final of the World Cup with old wounds still unhealed after the end of World War II just 19 years earlier.

 That day all the lights were on two players: Bobby Charlton Y jovencísimo to Franz Beckenbauer.
-But nevertheless, German coach Helmut Schoen's instructed the 'Kaiser’ an individual marking on the star of the English team and both players were locked together.
+But nevertheless, The German coach Helmut Schoen entrusted the 'Kaiser' with individual marking on the star of the English team and both players canceled each other out..

 EXTENSION AND GHOST GOL